This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can salt be used for weed control on the ground where organic wild harvested crops are stored?
 Even if that storage area is on a rock outcrop?
 (367)

-No. First, the wild harvest area is to be “relatively undisturbed” (7.6.3) so using salt as an ‘herbicide’ in the area, even on a rock outcrop, is prohibited as it would change the ecosystem.
-Secondly, salt is not authorized as an herbicide in Table 4.
+No. Management practices shall avoid disturbance of the environment (Clause 7.6.2 b) and the wild area is to be “relatively undisturbed” (Clause 7.6.3); so, using salt as a ‘herbicide’ in the harvest or storage area is prohibited as it would disturb the ecosystem.

 Honey harvested from wild bees #